Neil Horan

-He was arrested and spent some time in jail in Germany in 2006 when police found out about his plans to stage a Pro-Nazi demonstration (which included a poster he made praising Adolf Hitler).

-He went on to appear on Britain's Got Talent in May 2009.
+Horan went on to appear on Britain's Got Talent in May 2009.
 He danced a soft jig on the show, received a standing ovation by the audience and was put through to the second round.
 He did not make the live semi-finals.

-In 2017 he showed his support outside court for disgraced entertainer Rolf Harris.
+In 2017, he showed his support outside court for disgraced entertainer Rolf Harris.
+In 2022, he protested against Rishi Sunak becoming Prime Minister of the United Kingdom with a placard saying "Britain is a Christian country, it should have a Christian Prime Minister - not a Hindu one."